Takakiriy/new-commit/README.md

     `git status` or `git diff` will not change.
 - `.commit` folder can be moved to any folder
 - Unstaged changes in git also copy into the `.commit` folder
+- Files in `.commit` folders are turned on read-only attribute

 Sample commands: